-Andover Workers' Compensation Attorney
+Andover Workers' Compensation Lawyer

 The Massachusetts Workers’ Compensation Law is located in the Mass General Laws at M.G.L.
 Chapter 152.
 This statute, originally enacted in the early 1900s, has undergone numerous changes and revisions over the years.
 Furthermore, individual cases that render decisions at the Department of Industrial Accidents can also change the state of the law, and how it applies to injured individuals.
 In short, the Massachusetts Workers’ Compensation law is always changing and evolving, and this is why it is necessary to have an experience Massachusetts Workers’ Compensation Attorney by your side during these difficult periods.
 A Massachusetts Workers’ Compensation lawyer is essential to ensure that your rights are protected.